-At Sophelle we believe that all of this is still vital information, but retail success in 2017 is all about customer-centricity and omnichannel capabilities.
+At Sophelle we believe that all of this is still vital information, but retail success is all about customer-centricity and omnichannel capabilities.
 Customer-centricity doesn’t mean putting the customer in the brand’s bullseye.
 It means seeing the brand from each customer’s point of view.
 Whether she sees your store, website, Pinterest page, email, catalog, or any other exposure, she needs to see one brand, not channels.
 Omnichannel capabilities means making all channels look like one.

 This is the 360 Degree View of the BrandTM.
 In order to deliver on this approach, Sophelle helps retailers coordinate operations, integrate systems, and share data.